-The major lifts will help you increase your strength and mass, and supportive lifts will improve stability, balance, and correct weaknesses.
+The major lifts will help you increase your strength and mass, and supportive lifts will improve stability and balance and correct weaknesses.

 The Big Three Lifts